 It’s important to note that not all of these decisions have to be made before you start looking for a home; the crucial step is getting a pre-approval from a lender—then you’re ready to start the search!
-Details regarding term, rate and even which lender you use can be decided—and changed—after the actual purchase, all the way up until reasonably close to your closing date (the date you take possession of your new place).
+Details regarding the term, rate and even which lender you use can be decided—and changed—after the actual purchase, all the way up until reasonably close to your closing date (the date you take possession of your new place).
 However, the more you understand about your options, the better prepared you will be when that magical day comes.

 How the BREL team can help you with financing:

 - We keep it real.
 We’ll look at financial considerations to match what you want with what you can afford.
 Then we’ll develop strategies to help you afford what you want.

-- We’ll take you through the real costs of owning a home – and help you navigate the mortgage and financing waters.
+- No surprises.
+We’ll take you through the real costs of owning a home – and help you navigate the mortgage and financing waters.

 - Our partners are the best.
 We’ll put you in touch with the very best lenders and mortgage brokers in Toronto.

 Let the fun begin!
 Whether you’re searching online, hitting open houses or searching with a REALTOR, hunting for your dream house or condo is both a science and an art.
 Here’s what’s involved:

 Step 1 – Develop your Wish List

 Knowing what you need and want in your home is critical.
 What are your must-haves, your nice-to-haves, and your no-way-absolutely-nots?
 How many bedrooms do you need?
 What kind of outdoor space do you want?
 What about counter-tops, appliances and floors?
 You can’t get what you want if you don’t know what you want.
 Of course, location will be a big decision – what Toronto neighbourhood makes you feel at home?
 We’ve written a guide to 88 Questions To Ask When Choosing a Neighbourhood.
 Check out our in-depth Toronto Neighbourhood Guides for the insider scoop on Toronto’s hottest neighbourhoods.